 The densely-wooded canyon is at first fairly ordinary, but it gets a lot more scenic after the intersection with the Grapevine Trail.
 At this point the canyon becomes much more lush; the woods are more open, the trees covered with moss.
 This is by far the best section of trail at Hidden Villa.

 The lush woods end when the canyon widens at the intersection with the Bunny Loop Trail.
 From here it's just a few steps up a dirt road to the farm.
 Depending on the season the goats, cows, and sheep may or may not be out, but just up the road to the left a gate leads to a pasture where there are always some free-range chickens along with a henhouse.
 Sometimes you can go into the coop full of softly chirping baby chicks.
-Occasionally you can buy eggs and sausages from a volunteer near the parking lot.
+Occasionally you can buy eggs and sausages from a volunteer next to the parking lot.

 © 2012, 2017 David Baselt